11 Places To See In Amritsar To Spend A Magical Time In The Golden City

 Jallianwala Bagh

 Jallianwala Bagh is a historical place that is fairly close to the Golden Temple and stands as the spot where the Jallianwala Bagh massacre took place.
 They have a gallery where they showcase the history of the protest and the Rowlatt Act, along with some structural remains where you can see the bullet holes, and the well where several jumped to protect themselves.
-The redevelopment of this has left many disappointed, but all in all it's a must-visit.
+The redevelopment may have left many disappointed, but all in all it is one of the places to visit in Amritsar.

 Entry Fee: Free